synw/rxclass/README.md

 - [Reactive data class](#base-reactive-class): base class with reactive properties
 - [Persistent data class](#persistent-data-class): a class that persists it's own state to localstorage
+- [Debounced data class](#debounced-data-class): a class where properties are set after a delay

 ```bash
 npm install rxclass